bigodogu/cloud-/README.md

-This is my first pull requests.# Shell
+# Shell
-Schell Scripts
+Schell Scripts for reference and practice